Procedure for Vaccine Requirement

 Exemptions to vaccination may be granted as outlined below.

-All requests for exemptions from the vaccination requirement must be made by submitting the online Vaccine Declaration Form.
-A representative of Memorial University will contact those who request an exemption to collect more information.
-Exemptions from vaccination will be considered from those individuals who request an accommodation as a result of a medical condition or other ground protected by the Human Rights Act, 2010.
-Exempt individuals will be required to participate in COVID-19 testing in accordance with the University’s testing program and are required to complete a daily COVID-19 Self-Assessment.
+All requests for exemptions from the vaccination requirement must be made by submitting the online Vaccination Declaration Form.
+A representative of Memorial University will contact those who request an Accommodation to ensure sufficient documentation is included.
+Accommodations from vaccination will be considered from those individuals who request one as a result of a medical condition, or other grounds protected by the Human Rights Act, 2010.
+Supporting documentation and evidence for accommodations are required.

-Unvaccinated individuals without an exemption or accommodation will not be permitted to attend campus, or any University activity, in person.
+Unvaccinated individuals without an Accommodation will not be permitted to attend campus, or any university activity, in person.

 Roles & Responsibilities

-Students: Attest to vaccination status and provide proof of vaccination by completing the Vaccine Declaration Form.
-If not possible to provide proof of vaccination, the Student must have an approved exemption or accommodation to the vaccination requirement.
+Students: Attest to vaccination status and provide proof of vaccination by completing the Vaccination Declaration Form.
+If not possible to provide proof of vaccination, the Student must have an approved Accommodation to the vaccination requirement.

 Visitors: Visiting Memorial for non-essential business is discouraged.
 Visitors with a reason to be onsite are required to follow established health and safety controls which may include: